The College offers career services for undergraduate and graduate students through our Office of Public Health Practice and Partnerships.

 Globally there is a shortage of nearly 4.3 million health workers, and this is expected to increase by an additional 20 percent in the next two decades.¹ Because of this, there will be an increase in demand for graduates to fill these public health jobs.

-According to the Associate of Schools of Public Health:
+According to the Association of Schools and Programs of Public Health:

 More than 250,000 additional public health workers will be needed by 2020 to avert a public health crisis … Over the next 12 years, schools would have to train three times the current number of public health students to meet projected needs.²